devsim/devsim/INSTALL.md

 If you have any issues with this process.
 Please contact us through the DEVSIM forum at [https://forum.devsim.org](https://forum.devsim.org).

-At this time, the macOS version only targets Intel-based systems.
-There has been a report that users may have to grant permission for code from "unknown" developers.

 ## Building from Source

 Please see [BUILD.md](BUILD.md) for instructions for building from source.